Section 179 Deduction Calculator

 What happens if my Section 179 deduction exceeds my business income?

 If your Section 179 deduction exceeds your taxable business income, the excess amount cannot be deducted in the current year.
 Instead, it is carried forward to future tax years.
-This means you don't lose the deduction; you simply defer it until you have sufficient business income to utilize it, providing a long-term tax benefit that can be applied when your business is more profitable.
+You don't lose the deduction — you simply defer it until you have sufficient business income to utilize it.